tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 With ABCI++, an Application may decide to keep using the next-block execution model, by doing all its processing in `FinalizeBlock`.
 Notice, however, that the new methods introduced, `PrepareProposal` and `ProcessProposal` disclose the entire proposed block to the Application, allowing for its immediate exectution.
-An Application implementing immediate exectution may additionally wish to store certain data resulting from the block's execution in the same block that has just been executed.
+An Application implementing immediate execution may additionally wish to store certain data resulting from the block's execution in the same block that has just been executed.
 This brings about a new execution model, called *same-block execution*.
 An Application implementing this execution model, upon receiving a raw proposal via `RequestPrepareProposal`